onildoaguiar/image-thumbnail/README.md

 ## Purpose?
 This module will generate an image thumbnail.

-By default the thumbnail's file format will be the same than the source file.
+By default the thumbnail's file format will be the same as the source file.
 You can use the __jpegOptions__ option to force output to jpeg.

 ## Usage
 ### imageThumbnail(source, options)